Things to do near Kennedy Space Center

 Explore Orlando at your own pace

-Hop-On Hop-Off tours connect Kennedy Space Center with Orlando’s top attractions, including Universal Studios, ICON Park, and more.
+Hop-on Hop-off tours connect Kennedy Space Center with Orlando’s top attractions, including Universal Studios, ICON Park, and more.
 Enjoy unlimited rides and flexible sightseeing all day.

 Theme parks near Kennedy Space Center